-Geralyn Matejcek, department chair geralyn.matejcek@ndscs.edu 701-671-2269 Mayme Green Allied Health Center 213H
+Dr. Kaila Givens, department chair alliedhealthcareers@ndscs.edu 701-671-2981 Mayme Green Allied Health Center

 Face-to-Face: Wahpeton Online: All Classes Combination

 Health information professionals care for patients by caring for their medical data, focusing on completeness, accuracy and protection.
 They use computer applications to organize, analyze, evaluate, and report health data, complying with laws, standards, and regulations.
 Health information technicians often specialize in coding diagnoses and procedures in health records for reimbursement and other purposes.